Antiz96/malias/README.md

 The Alias Manager program has been entirely written with bash

 The automated installation and update require an internet connection and "curl" installed on your machine

+The Alias Manager program is intended to work with "bash" (which is the default on the vast majority of Linux distributions.
+With that said, be aware that it will not work if you use a different shell, such as "zsh" or "fish"